New Jersey Devils: 2001–2007: Third Cup and lockout

-Led by the Elias-Arnott-Sykora line (The A Line) on offense and the goaltending of Brodeur (who appeared in a record 97 games between the regular season and playoffs), the Devils won their division, finished first overall in the East, led the entire league in scoring, and reached the Stanley Cup Final for the second-straight year in 2001.
+Led by the Eliáš–Arnott–Sýkora line (the A Line) on offense and the goaltending of Brodeur (who appeared in a record 97 games between the regular season and playoffs), the Devils won their division, finished first overall in the East, led the entire league in scoring, and reached the Stanley Cup Final for the second-straight year in 2001.
 They lost the series to the Colorado Avalanche in seven games despite holding a 3–2 series lead after game 5.
 John Madden became the first player in franchise history to win the Frank J. Selke Trophy for top defensive forward.
 In the 2001–02 season, they were expected to be contenders once again, and they finished the season as the third-best team in the Atlantic Division, with 95 points.
 The Devils entered the playoffs as a sixth seed, but lost in the conference quarterfinals to the third-seeded Carolina Hurricanes.

 The Devils present President George W. Bush with a jersey after winning the 2003 Stanley Cup championship.

-Prior to the 2002–03 season, the Devils traded A-Line stars Arnott and Sykora in two separate transactions.
-Arnott and Randy McKay were sent to Dallas to acquire forwards Joe Nieuwendyk and Jamie Langenbrunner, while Sykora was part of a package to receive Jeff Friesen from Anaheim.
+Prior to the 2002–03 season, the Devils traded A-Line stars Arnott and Sýkora in two separate transactions.
+Arnott and Randy McKay were sent to Dallas to acquire forwards Joe Nieuwendyk and Jamie Langenbrunner, while Sýkora was part of a package to receive Jeff Friesen from Anaheim.
 The revitalized forward group would ultimately lead the team to first in the Atlantic Division with 108 points.
 Their playoff run included victories over Boston and Tampa Bay in the first two rounds, followed by a game seven conference finals series victory over the Presidents' Trophy-winning Ottawa Senators; decided by a goal from Friesen in the final three minutes.
 In the Stanley Cup Final, the Devils faced the Mighty Ducks of Anaheim in a back-and-forth battle, as both teams won all of their home games.
 After defeating the Mighty Ducks in the seventh game of the finals in New Jersey, the franchise won their third Stanley Cup.
 After the series, Daneyko, a long-time fan favorite who spent his entire two-decade career with the Devils, announced his retirement.
 Brodeur was awarded the Vezina Trophy as outstanding goaltender in the regular season for the first time in his career, having won 41 games in the regular season to top the NHL.